-362. The strategic gaps identified through this plan and other policies in the development plan aim to prevent coalescence of Wymondham and Hethersett.
+364.369.
+The strategic gaps identified through this plan and other policies in the development plan aim to prevent coalescence of Wymondham and Hethersett.
+The gap between the two settlements is focussed on Kett's Oak.

 POLICY 7.2 - THE MAIN TOWNS